A HISTORY OF JJNAY

 The pandemic that shook the world then cost JJ his lifelong job in 2020, resulting in both the greatest freedom and deepest emotional void he’d ever experienced.
 But from that chaos came self-reinvention.
 To emerge from the ashes of this dastardly low point, the man embraced change.
 From cold showers to winter-morning runs.
 From his first night of intoxication at 28 years old to honing his new chess skills.
 From cutting off 30 inches of hair to journaling a 751 page document titled Definition of Self, his greatest work to date.
 It was a process that brought clarity, strength, and even the woman he’d choose to spend the rest of his life with.

-Fall 2022 saw the release of “What You Need” and “No Doubt”, two collaborative singles with JJ’s cousin that were originally purposed for an EP titled Realignment.
-But fate had other plans, with another hiatus from the blindfolded green hoodie guy.
+Fall 2022 saw JJ collaborating with his cousin again for a joint EP, but fate had other plans with another hiatus from the blindfolded green hoodie guy.

 And that’s how it’s always been with JJNAY.
 Periods of intense passion for creating music followed by months to years of total abandonment.
 It’s a cycle regulated by his profound contentment with life, occasional less-healthy habits of procrastination and perfectionism with his craft, and a never-ending pull towards other creative directions—whether personal ones like short stories and photo collages or public ones like Thinker Portal.

-Whatever happens, rest assured he’ll never stop creating.
-Whether as a hobby for himself and his few listeners or making a living from it and reaching the heights of his greatest hip hop influences, JJNAY is here to stay.
+Whether as a hobby for himself and his few listeners or making a living and reaching the heights of his greatest hip hop influences, JJ’s at peace creating how he always has.

 To be continued…